 “A single act of kindness throws out roots in all directions, and the roots spring up and make new trees.”Amelia Earhart

 I think I speak for everyone when I say the world could use a little more kindness lately.
-We’re bombarded with terrible images in the news, the potential impacts of Brexit, climate change and just general negativity.
+We’re bombarded with terrible images in the news, the impacts of COVID-19, climate change and just general negativity.

 It’s the reason I’ve stayed away from the news and tried to avoid trending hashtags on twitter.
 Everything is just a little bit too much, especially when recovering from my own trauma.